Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 - **isAccessibilityElement**&nbsp;: boolean to specify that an element is visible or not to the Accessibility <abbr>API</abbr> (VoiceOver or other).
 - **accessibilityElementsHidden**&nbsp;: boolean to indicate that the children elements of the target element are visible or not to the Accessibility <abbr>API</abbr>.
 - **accessibilityViewIsModal**&nbsp;: boolean that can make visible or not the sibling elements of the target element to the Accessibility <abbr>API</abbr>.
-Very useful for making accessible custom popin views for example.
+Very useful for making accessible custom popup views for example.

 The `accessibilityElement` attribute is available via the interface builder but can also be used directly through the code.
 The other two attributes are available only through the code.
 ### Example